 - Offer made is before the training commencement date and date shown on the letter

 - Full name of participant is listed and matches person who is enrolled for training

 - Enrolled for a short course recognised and approved as eligible for CTF Funding

-- Includes confirmed start date – pending successful completion of the course (Confirmed start date must be within 1 week from training date)
+- Includes confirmed start date – pending successful completion of the course (Confirmed start date must be five (5) working days from training completion date)

 - Includes type of employment eg full time, part time, casual, daily hire, etc

-- Casual and Daily hire must be able to provide at least five day’s worth onsite evidence
+- Casual and Daily hires must be able to provide at least five days of work history, working at construction-related worksites.
+This evidence must be supplied within 7 days after the course completion date

 Unemployed participants may be required to provide additional documentation to assist CTF to process a claim.